-Drinks or food are not to be taken into or consumed in any classrooms, the gymnasium, locker rooms, office, library, study halls, rest rooms, or hallways before school, or between or during classes.
+Drinks or food are not to be taken into or consumed in the gymnasium, locker rooms, office, library, study halls, rest rooms, or hallways before school, or between or during classes.
 Any gum/food/candy/drinks etc. that is confiscated by faculty will be disposed of.
-Exceptions may be established at the discretion of the faculty for special classroom events (birthdays, class parties, etc.).
+Exceptions may be established at the discretion of the faculty.
 Water is allowed to be consumed during the school day at the discretion of the classroom teacher.